copperdogma/TwoSkulls/README.md

 ISSUES

   TODO
-  ** jaw animation
-    ** try ArduinoFFT as simple audio analysis we can use to sync skull jaw motion to audi.o ** do a pre-pass on the audio to get max volume so we can peg that at max jaw movement.
-PER SKULL.
-Should be doable cuz we can do it on startup and save with the skit/skitline info.
-So it can be slowish.
   ** staging: mount on sticks, make name signs, put electronics in bag under their fun hats, figure out where/how to hide speakers
   ** create name skit txt files for remaining skits
   ** stress test: run them for an hour
     ** test battery pack life
     ** test battery packs closing down if no power drawn often enough ** ISSUES
+    ** battery pack: shuts off after a couple of seconds of zero current draw, soln: take 100mA of power every <2 seconds to keep it active
     ** I've seen it play a skit with only Primary talking.. trace the code, how can this happen?
-I thought we got an ack ** redo jaw animation cuz it's pretty poor
+I thought we got an ack ** does jaw animation lag sometimes?
+Does eye animation lag at the same time in the same way?
-      ** battery pack: shuts off after a couple of seconds of zero current draw, soln: take 100mA of power every <2 seconds to keep it active